Mason County PAWS seeks donations for shelter

 Mason County PAWS is raising money to construct a no-kill animal shelter to help homeless dogs and cats and for emergency situations where, though no fault of their own, people become homeless and need to make sure that their pets are cared for until they get back on their feet.

 A donation in 2019 made it possible to purchase 12 1/2 acres on Johnson Road in Ludington.
 The property has a pole barn and an old mobile home with a major mold problem.
-Mason County PAWS is deciding its options for the removal of the mobile home.
+Mason County PAWS is deciding its options for the removal of the mobile home, and it has an opportunity to purchase prebuilt buildings that could be relocated to its property for the no-kill shelter.

 There is an open donation through Dec.
 17 on Facebook for Giving Tuesday, according to Mason County PAWS President Jacklyn Osgood, and she is asking the public to consider making a contribution.

 Giving Tuesday contributions made to Mason County PAWS will make an impact.
-On Nov.
-30, Meta will match $8 million in qualifying donations.
-This fundraiser is on Facebook and you can donate directly to that program, or checks can be sent to P.O.
-Box 132, Scottville, MI 49454 with "Building Fund" in the memo line.
+In addition to the Facebook fundraiser, people can also send checks to Mason County PAWS, P.O.
+Box 132, Scottville, MI 49454 with “Building Fund” in the memo line.
 Donors can also visit www.masoncountypaws.org and use PayPal account.